arijit69-web/BackEnd-Development-in-JavaScript/24. Project-1/6. Implementing Seats & Starting new Service/Flights-Booking/Booking Flights Logic.md

 ## Problems:

 ### 1. Same Seat Selection

+### 2. There are two concurrent bookings for one seat
 - The Booking Mechanism depends on payments.
 - When u are playing with someone's payments u have to be very careful.
 - The same seat has been selected by two users, but neither has started the booking process.